By William H. Ryus in 1913

 This tragedy created a great fright and made traveling across the plains difficult.
 The Indians were hostile only because they did not know the minds of the white men, and what their attitude toward them would be, if they were not always prepared to defend themselves.

 Therefore the people traveling on the plains in trains amassed themselves together for protection, and the people at Fort Larned with their soldiers were very much wrought up over the atrocious murders and the destruction of property all along the whole Western frontier.
-In a time of war, one false step may cause the death of hundreds.
-In this case, the commanding officer of the fort took the precaution to send out runners to call the Indians together to the fort, in order to learn, if possible, the cause of this fearful massacre and to get their statement concerning their action.
+In a time of war, one false step may cause hundreds of deaths.
+In this case, the commanding officer of the fort took the precaution to send out runners to call the Indians together to the fort, to learn, if possible, the cause of this fearful massacre and get their statement concerning their action.

-In order to let them know we were scarce of bread, etc., I would say, “poka te keta pan;” in the Mexican language that is interpreted “very little bread.”
-Bread, in the Mexican or Indian language, is “pan,” and when they understood they would say “si,” which is interpreted “yes.”
+To let them know we were scarce of bread, etc., I would say, “poka te keta pan;” in the Mexican language that is interpreted “very little bread.”
+Bread, in the Mexican or Indian language, is “pan,” and when they understood, they would say “si,” which is interpreted “yes.”
 They showed us their appreciation for the little they received just as though we had given them a whole loaf of bread apiece.

 About the Article: Excerpted from the book, The Second William Penn – A True Account of Incidents that Happened Along the Old Santa Fe Trail, by William H. Ryus, 1913.
 W. H. Ryus was better known as “the Second William Penn” by passengers and old settlers along the line of the Old Santa Fe Trail because of his rare and exceptional knowledge of Indian traits and characteristics and his ability to trade and treat with them so tactfully.
 Ryus was one of the boy drivers of the stage company with U.S. Mail contracts, regularly running along the Santa Fe Trail.
 During this time, he routinely crossed the plains at a time when the West was still looked upon as “wild and wooly,” and in reality, was fraught with numerous, and oftentimes, murderous dangers.